 Once the suitable experts have been identified, the Committee will deliberate on the proposal based on processes outlined in section 5.4 below.

-In case the Committee decides community feedback is needed on the proposal, the Committee will open a public comment period soliciting input from the Internet community at large, on matters in deliberation.
-During this process, the the RZERC may consult, through its members, the input from the community.
+In case the Committee decides that community feedback is needed on the proposal, the Committee will open a public comment period soliciting input from the Internet community at large, on matters in deliberation.
+During this process, the RZERC may consult, through its members, the input from the community.
 It may also hold public consultations on the proposals.

 If information required in order to formulate a response is not available and cannot be immediately provided by the ICANN staff or the community, the Committee may request ICANN staff to gather the data/information to inform its deliberation.